go-gost/docs/en/docs/tutorials/reverse-proxy-advanced.md

             connector:
               type: relay
               metadata:
-                tunnelID: aede1f6a-762b-45da-b937-b6632356555a
+                tunnel.id: aede1f6a-762b-45da-b937-b6632356555a
               dialer:
                 type: tcp
     ```

 The visitor needs to specify the target node address in the forwarder, which needs to match the `hostname` in the corresponding rule of the server Ingress.

+## Direct Routing

+The above tunnels are routed according to the virtual host name in the Ingress rule by defining Ingress.
+This method can be regarded as an indirect routing mode.
+Ingress is not only a routing table, but also a whitelist.

+You can also turn on the direct routing mode, and the visitor and the client are directly matched through the tunnel ID.
+When the visitor does not match the rules in the Ingress, it will use the tunnel ID direct matching method to find the client.
+Ingress is optional.

+!!! caution "Security Improvement"
+    When the direct routing mode is enabled, the allocation and use of the tunnel is completely controlled by the client.
+Please ensure that the server can only be accessed by trusted users.
+The security of the service can be improved by adding the user authentication function to prevent abuse.

+The server enables the direct routing mode through the `tunnel.direct` option.

+=== "CLI"

+    ```bash
+    gost -L relay://:8443?tunnel.direct=true
+    ```

+=== "File (YAML)"

+    ```yaml hl_lines="7"
+    services:
+    - name: service-0
+      addr: :8443
+      handler:
+        type: relay
+        metadata:
+          tunnel.direct: true
+      listener:
+        type: tcp
+    ```

 ## Multiplexing

 The tunnel itself supports multiplexing.
 A single tunnel is not limited to a certain type of traffic, but also supports simultaneous transmission of different types of traffic (Web, TCP, UDP).

-Next, a specific example will be used to illustrate.
+TCP and UDP services can share the same tunnel.
+The tunnel will distinguish between TCP and UDP client connections.
+The TCP visitors will only match the TCP client, and the UDP visitors will only match the UDP client.

-## iperf Test Through Tunnel
+## Example: iperf Test Through Tunnel

 ![Reverse Proxy - iperf3](/images/tunnel-iperf.png)